409Introduction to Research

 Dr. Sawyer's research interests are in fluency disorders, specifically in characteristics of stuttered speech and treatment efficacy.
-She is currently investigating articulation rate in stuttered speech and the distribution of disfluencies in speech samples.
-The focus of her clinical research is on parent-based interventions for preschool children and the efficacy of an employment interview program for adults who stutter.
+Her efficacy research currently centers on parent-based interventions for preschool children who stutter.

 Sawyer, J., Perry, J. L., & Dobbins-Scaramelli, A. (2014).
 A survey of the awareness of speech services among transgender and transsexual individuals and speech-language pathologists.
 International Journal of Transgenderism, 15, 146-163.